tomas/needle/README.md

  - `agent`     : Uses an http.Agent of your choice, instead of the global (default) one.
  - `headers`   : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`      : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default).
+ - `json`      : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.

 Response options
 ----------------